rflynn/circumnavigation/README.txt

 		his friend Ruy Faleiro
 	The danger of sailing
-		demonstrate via Magellan and Serrao's histories of their ships striking reefs How cold it was in Patagonia
+		demonstrate via Magellan and Serrao's histories of their ships striking reefs The Europeans' effect on the natives
+		The transmission of disease
+	How cold it was in Patagonia
 	The Fillipino pride over Magellan's defeat and death at Mactan every year they hold "Kadaugan sa Mactan" on Cebu (?) to commemorate Lapu Lapu's defeat